10 Boating Tips The Ultimate Beginner’s Guide

 2. Always Keep It Safe

-While boating is a low-risk and extremely enjoyable outdoor activity, it’s important to keep it safe.
-If you want to keep it safe when boating, you should pay attention to the rules and bring all the necessary safety equipment for boating.
+While boating is a low-risk and extremely enjoyable outdoor activity, staying safe is important.
+You should follow the rules and bring all the necessary safety equipment.

 Everyone on board should have a life jacket, vest, or personal floatation device, even if they are good swimmers.